 The final step will be to click the “Delete Cache” button, and the plugin will delete the site cache.
 Of course, it will recreate a new cache that’s updated, and that will solve your caching errors in the majority of cases.

 If you still see the old cache from your browser, make sure to delete it, then, check the page again, and you will see the new cached pages.

 W3 Total Cache

 The plugin lets you choose which cache you want to delete.
 If you want to delete a particle cache, you get the appropriate options, depending on your server configuration.
-As you can see in the example below, there is an option to delete the Memcache cache bounce the server is configured with it.
+As you can see in the example below, there is an option to delete the Memcached cache bounce when the server is configured with it.

 Also, you can exclude your site’s home page from the cache if you see problems there.
 You can just scroll down on your plugin dashboard, then, locate “Accepted Filenames & Rejected URIs”, and you will be able to exclude the front page and the home page from the cache.
 That way, you will avoid lots of issues with caching.

-For W3 Total Cache be careful with the Minify section, it can cause lots of display errors and problems.
+For W3 Total Cache, be careful with the Minify section.
+It can cause lots of display errors and problems.
 Lots of sites that have poor configurations with that plugin will look broken, and you can avoid that by disabling the “minify” option in your cache.
 That’s just an example of how to solve many of the problems that can be caused by the site’s cache.